gunnbr/openfl-documentation/advanced_setup/platforms/setup_mac.md

 You can find Xcode in the Mac App Store.

 You can only target Mac from a Mac system right now.
-If you are interested in contributing to cross-desktop builds to Mac, please visit the [Contributors room](http://www.hipchat.com/ggsrxiqGV) on HipChat.
+If you are interested in contributing to cross-desktop builds to Mac, please open a topic on the forums.

 ## Forums

 You should not need to install the Xcode command-line tools.
-If this is not the case, or if you encounter other problems when setting up OpenFL for Mac, please visit the [forums](http://www.openfl.org/forums/#!/installation).
+If this is not the case, or if you encounter other problems when setting up OpenFL for Mac, please visit the [forums](http://community.openfl.org/c/help).